HR agencies free up small business owners to focus on what they do best. So, what will it cost you? Find out here and compare your options

-Average HR consulting fees are usually £10-£20 per hour cheaper on a retained basis, rather than accessing the service on a pay-as-you-go basis.
-Which suits your business best, will depend on a number of different factors.
+Average HR consulting fees are usually cheaper on a retained basis, rather than as a pay-as-you-go service.

-In general, for businesses with fewer than 50 staff, it is extremely cost-effective to outsource your HR services, rather than keep them in-house.
+For businesses with fewer than 100 staff, it’s often more cost-effective to outsource your HR services, rather than keep them in-house.

 Compare HR outsourcing prices